This WordPress SEO guide is for you if you own or manage a WordPress site. You will learn how to improve SEO for your WordPress website or blog.

 While code, fonts and uploaded files are stored in directories, the content created by users such as pages and posts are stored in a MySQL database.

-Read this excellent blog if you want to learn how to make a WordPress website.
+If you need help with building your WordPress site, read this excellent blog how to make a WordPress website.

 WordPress SEO Challenges

-While WordPress is extremely user and SEO friendly, it does pose some challenges when in comes to search engine optimization.
+WordPress is extremely user and SEO friendly.
+But you will face some challenges when it comes to optimizing the site for search.

 The search bots (and users) can access a WordPress post via multiple paths.
 The most obvious one is using the URL of the page or post.
 But the same page can also be accessed through alternate paths that include post category, author, tags etc. Each path has its own URL.
 For example, a post in product category can be accessed using the following paths: